Skip to main content

 They act as guardians of your neurons, promoting connectivity, regulating mood, and ensuring the efficient processing of information.
 When the production of these hormones begins to decline, as it naturally does with age, the brain’s internal environment changes.
 This is not a failure of your mind.

 It is a predictable consequence of an altered biochemical state.
-The brain is simply responding to a new set of instructions, and the you experience are the outward expression of this internal recalibration.
+The brain is simply responding to a new set of instructions, and the cognitive symptoms you experience are the outward expression of this internal recalibration.

 Hormonal decline directly alters the brain’s chemical environment, impacting the very structure and function of the neurons responsible for clear thought.